gchdeveloper/jenkins-in-docker/README.md

          6. `Private Key`: select 'Enter Directly', enter the contents of `~/.ssh/jenkins_rsa`

 ### How To Test It
-1. Test Jenkins by creating a test pipeline for a simple [https://github.com/gchdeveloper/simple-java-maven-app](github project)
+1. Test Jenkins by creating a test pipeline for a simple [github project](https://github.com/gchdeveloper/simple-java-maven-app)
    1. Add the Jenkins credentials key as a deploy key for the project
       1. Navigate to [https://github.com/gchdeveloper/simple-java-maven-app](https://github.com/gchdeveloper/simple-java-maven-app), Settings -> Deploy keys, select Add deploy key
       2. Select: